svn2github/wordpress-vip-plugins/thePlatform/README.md

 * Admins can choose to display either the username, full name or email address instead of the numerical user id.
 * Fixed the autoPlay shortcode attribute
 * Admins can choose the Player embed type - either full player or a single embedded player
-* Disabled players no longer show up in the Players dropdown

 ## = 1.2.3 =
 * Fix uploads sporadically not working in HTTPS